 CSCCE is the leading training organization for community managers in STEM.
 Our mission is to professionalize and institutionalize the role of the community manager in STEM – and we see this certification program as a way to meet both of those aims.

 We have a strong reputation as a trusted source of information and training.
-Our published materials have been downloaded over 30,000 times and referenced in grants, strategic plans, and evaluations.
-We regularly evaluate our training courses and the large majority of our learners (78% very likely, 19% likely) would recommend them to others.
+Our published materials have been downloaded more than 40,000 times and referenced in grants, strategic plans, and evaluations.
+We evaluate all of our training courses, and in 2023 the large majority of our learners (89% very likely, 11% likely) would recommend them to others.

 Informational drop-in sessions

 Because of the way the program and learning activities are structured, you will need to be in a community management role (whether or not that is your title) and actively managing or about to launch a community.
-This program is not suitable for anyone hoping to become a community manager.
+This program is not suitable for anyone hoping to become a community manager at a later date.
 If you are considering a community-focused career path, please reach out to firstname.lastname@example.org to discuss your options.

 i) Core courses